criskoapps/criskoapps.github.io/README.md

 ### All Right Now
 Free

 Whoa-oh-oh-oh-whoa

-There she stood in the street
+There she stood in the street \
-Smilin' from her head to her feet
+Smilin' from her head to her feet \
-I said, "hey, what is this?
+I said, "hey, what is this? \
-Now baby", maybe,
+Now baby", maybe, \
-Maybe she's in need of a kiss
+Maybe she's in need of a kiss \
-I said, "hey, what's your name, baby?
+I said, "hey, what's your name, baby? \
-Maybe we can see things the same"
+Maybe we can see things the same" \
-Now don't you wait, or hesitate
+Now don't you wait, or hesitate \
 Let's move before they raise the parking rate

-All right now, baby, it's all right now
+All right now, baby, it's all right now \
-All right now, baby, it's all right now
+All right now, baby, it's all right now \
 Let me tell you now

-I took her home to my place
+I took her home to my place \
-Watchin' every move on her face
+Watchin' every move on her face \
-She said, "look, what's your game, baby?
+She said, "look, what's your game, baby? \
 Are you tryin' to put me in shame?"

-I said, "slow, don't go so fast, don't you think that love can last?"
+I said, "slow, don't go so fast, \
+ don't you think that love can last?" \
-She said, "Love, Lord above
+She said, "Love, Lord above \
-Now you're tryin' to trick me in love"
+Now you're tryin' to trick me in love" \
 Ow!

-All right now, baby, it's all right now
+All right now, baby, it's all right now \
-All right now, baby, it's all right now
+All right now, baby, it's all right now \
 It's all right now

 Oh yeah, whoa

 Let me tell you all about it now, yeah

-I took her home to my place
+I took her home to my place \
-Watchin' every move on her face
+Watchin' every move on her face \
-She said, "Look, what's your game?
+She said, "Look, what's your game? \
 Are you tryin' to put me in shame?"

-I said, "Slow, don't go so fast, don't you think that love can last?"
+I said, "Slow, don't go so fast, \
+ don't you think that love can last?" \
-She said, "Love, Lord above
+She said, "Love, Lord above \
 Now you're tryin' to trick me in love"

+All right now, baby, it's all right now \
+All right now, baby, it's all right now \
+All right now, baby, it's all right now \
 All right now, baby, it's all right now
-All right now, baby, it's all right now
-All right now, baby, it's all right now
-All right now, baby, it's all right now

 [índice](#belenus---letras-das-músicas-ensaiadas)

 ### Easy Lover
 (feat.
-Philip Bayle)
+Philip Bayle) \
 Phil Collins

 Easy lover

-She'll get a hold on you believe it
+She'll get a hold on you believe it \
-Like no other
+Like no other \
-Before you know it you'll be on your knees
+Before you know it you'll be on your knees \
-She's an easy lover
+She's an easy lover \
-She'll take your heart but you won't feel it
+She'll take your heart but you won't feel it \
-She's like no other
+She's like no other \
 And I'm just trying to make you see

-She's the kind of girl you dream of
+She's the kind of girl you dream of \
-Dream of keeping hold of
+Dream of keeping hold of \
-You'd better forget it
+You'd better forget it \
-You'll never get it
+You'll never get it \
-She will play around and leave you
+She will play around and leave you \
-Leave you and deceive you
+Leave you and deceive you \
-Better forget it
+Better forget it \
 Oh you'll regret it

-No you'll never change her, so leave it, leave it
+No you'll never change her, so leave it, leave it \
-Get out quick cos seeing is believing
+Get out quick cos seeing is believing \
-It's the only way
+It's the only way \
 You'll ever know

-She's an easy lover
+She's an easy lover \
-She'll get a hold on you believe it
+She'll get a hold on you believe it \
-Like no other
+Like no other \
-Before you know it you'll be on your knees
+Before you know it you'll be on your knees \
-She's an easy lover
+She's an easy lover \
-She'll take your heart but you won't feel it
+She'll take your heart but you won't feel it \
-She's like no other
+She's like no other \
 And I'm just trying to make you see

-You're the one that wants to hold her
+You're the one that wants to hold her \
-Hold her and control her
+Hold her and control her \
-You'd better forget it
+You'd better forget it \
-You'll never get it
+You'll never get it \
-For she'll say there's no other
+For she'll say there's no other \
-Till she finds another
+Till she finds another \
-Better forget it
+Better forget it \
 Oh you'll regret it

-And don't try to change her, just leave it, leave it You're not the only one, ooh seeing is believing
+And don't try to change her, just leave it, leave it \
+You're not the only one, ooh seeing is believing \
-It's the only way
+It's the only way \
 You'll ever know, oh

-No don't try to change her, just leave it, leave it You're not the only one, ooh seeing is believing
+No don't try to change her, just leave it, leave it \
+You're not the only one, ooh seeing is believing \
-It's the only way
+It's the only way \
 You'll ever know, oh

-She's an easy lover (she's a easy lover)
+She's an easy lover (she's a easy lover) \
-She'll get a hold on you believe it (get a hold on you) (She's) like no other
+She'll get a hold on you believe it (get a hold on you) \
+(She's) like no other \
-Before you know it you'll be on your knees (you'll be down onyour knees)
+Before you know it you'll be on your knees  \ (you'll be down onyour knees)

-She's an easy lover
+She's an easy lover \
-She'll take your heart but you won't feel it (you won't feel it) She's like no other
+She'll take your heart but you won't feel it \ (you won't feel it) \
+She's like no other \
-And I'm just trying to make you see (trying to make you see)
+And I'm just trying to make you see \
+(trying to make you see)

-She's an easy lover (she's a easy lover)
+She's an easy lover (she's a easy lover) \
-She'll get a hold on you believe it (get a hold on you) (She's) like no other
+She'll get a hold on you believe it (get a hold on you) \
+(She's) like no other \
-Before you know it you'll be on your knees (you'll be down onyour knees) She's an easy lover
+Before you know it you'll be on your knees \ (you'll be down on your knees) \
+She's an easy lover \
-She'll take your heart but you won't feel it (you won't feel it) She's like no other
+She'll take your heart but you won't feel it \ (you won't feel it) \
+She's like no other \
-And I'm just trying to make you see (trying to make you see)
+And I'm just trying to make you see \ (trying to make you see)

-She's an easy lover (she's a easy lover)
+She's an easy lover (she's a easy lover) \
-She'll get a hold on you believe it (get a hold on you) (She's) like no other
+She'll get a hold on you believe it \
+(get a hold on you) \
+(She's) like no other \
-Before you know it you'll be on your knees (you'll be down onyour knees)
+Before you know it you'll be on your knees \(you'll be down onyour knees)

 [índice](#belenus---letras-das-músicas-ensaiadas)